weewx/weewx/docs_src/quickstarts/pip.md

   offer an [installation package](https://packaging.python.org/en/latest/guides/installing-using-linux-tools/).
   Otherwise, [see the directions on the pip website](https://pip.pypa.io/en/stable/installation/).

-- While you will not need root privileges to install and configure WeeWX, you will need them to set up a daemon and, perhaps, to change device permissions.
+- Although you do not need root privileges to install and configure WeeWX, you will need them to set up a daemon and, perhaps, to change device permissions.

 Depending on your operating system and what has already been installed, you may